Looking to get around Barbados?

-You may like to try one of the more adventurous tours in an off-road 4×4 vehicle?
+May you like to try one of the more adventurous tours in an off-road 4×4 vehicle?
 Or, maybe you’d prefer a quieter and gentler experience on an air-conditioned coach?

 Either way, the possibilities for touring the island are endless!

-Whether you plan to use the public transport buses, taxis or to rent a car while visiting Barbados, you will find the various transportation options for getting around Barbados very convenient.
+Whether you plan to use the public transport buses, taxis, or to rent a car while visiting Barbados, you will find the various transportation options for getting around Barbados very convenient.

 By: Brett Callaghan